So, what does making customer promises have to do with the great recession? Well… let me tell you ……

 Over the following few years, mortgage rates began to drop, and mortgage regulations increased at breakneck speed.
 Recently, I finally had an opportunity to watch the movie, “The Big Short”.
 Wow!
 That brought back the memories of those days and the fear of not knowing how these changes would impact the mortgage industry.
 So, what changed?
 What did this teach me all these years later?

 The Race to Customer Service

 Before the regulations, the mortgage business primarily competed on rate.
 So, customers could shop around to find the lowest rate and fees.
-Savvy customers with great credit scores and high loan amounts could save thousands of dollars by creating a price war between two or three mortgage companies, who would do almost anything for their business.
+In other words, savvy customers with great credit scores and high loan amounts could save thousands of dollars by creating a price war between two or three mortgage companies, who would do almost anything for their business.

 Unfortunately, the less savvy borrowers working with slimy mortgage companies often paid the price through higher interest rates and higher closing costs.
 (I am very lucky to not have worked for one of those slimy companies).